 Personal Flying Log Book

-Must be kept for minimum of 2 years after last flight.
+Must be kept for a minimum of 2 years after last flight.

-Must record all flights as crew or made for the purpose of renewing a licences.
+Must record all flights as crew or made for the purpose of renewing a licence.

-Hours count from when the aeroplane moves under own power to engine off.
+Hours count from when the aeroplane moves under its own power to engine off.